Here at Apex, we take care of everything.

 - How big does my system need to be?

 - Is it worth it to offset less than 100% of my usage?

 - Can I reduce my usage and get a smaller system?

 - Should I have a ground mount or a roof mount installed?

 - Should I buy or lease my system?

-- It is always worth it to get super high efficiency panels?
+- Is it always worth it to get super high-efficiency panels?

-These are all important things to consider, and its all a part of the conversation and design of your system.
-Its important to understand that you system does not need to be bigger than your current usage, in fact having a smaller solar system that only offsets 80% or so of your usage can be advantageous for homes that would benefit from better energy saving habits.
-Its amazing how much difference a few LED lightbulbs and an EnergyStar equipped fridge can make.
+These are all important things to consider, and it’s all a part of the conversation and design of your system.
+It’s important to understand that your system does not need to be bigger than your current usage, in fact having a smaller solar system that only offsets 80% or so of your usage can be advantageous for homes that would benefit from better energy saving habits.
+It’s amazing how much difference a few LED light bulbs and an EnergyStar equipped fridge can make.

 Buying and leasing, roof or ground, and even the efficiency of your solar panels are more dependent on your property and its orientation than anything else.
 There are advantages and disadvantages to both roof and ground mounted systems, but ultimately one is better than the other for every customer, and both are better for your wallet and the environment than simply doing nothing.